lkacz/PocketLabApp/OnlineProtocolEditor/content/manual.md

 ## Files & exports

--   **Select output folder:** Choose a writable directory on the lab smartphone where CSV exports and logs will be stored.
+-   **Select output folder:** Choose a writable directory on the lab smartphone where TSV exports and logs will be stored.
 Verify access on the device before field work.
 -   **Select resources folder:** Point PoLA to the directory that holds audio, video, images, and HTML referenced in your protocol.
 -   **Back up regularly:** Copy both protocol scripts and exported data to secure storage after each session.